 4. Transfer the flat containers under grow lights or, if possible, place them on a windowsill.
 Keep your seeds well-watered, and don’t let the grow mats go dry.

 5. Wait for a few days for your broccoli seeds to sprout before harvesting them.

 How To Grow Broccoli Sprouts on Growing Paper

 This is an easy and clean way to grow your broccoli sprouts.
-The growing paper retains moisture and has little ridges designed to hold tiny seeds in place.
+The growing paper (affiliate link) retains moisture and has little ridges designed to hold tiny seeds in place.
 You can buy these papers online at affordable prices.
 Most of them are sized to fit into standard nursery trays.